CONSERVATION MARKETING INTERNSHIP IN COSTA RICA

 DATES & RATES

-Internships start on a Monday, so you need to make sure to arrive on Sunday in Puerto Jiménez.
-Exact start and end dates will be discussed with you during the selection process.
+Internship arrivals and departures are always on a Monday.
+Exact start and end dates will be discussed during the selection process.

 - Careful matchmaking.
 It takes time to find the right internship for each person, and we take this process very seriously.